coin-or/rbfopt/README.rst

 Citing RBFOpt
 =============

-If you use RBFOpt in one of your projects or papers, it would be great if you could cite the following paper:
+If you use RBFOpt in one of your projects or papers, please cite the following papers (this is the only way in which the authors get credit):

 * A. Costa and G. Nannicini.
 RBFOpt: an open-source library for black-box optimization with costly function